leeluolee/stateman/docs/API.md

 nav to specified state, very similar with [stateman.nav](#nav). but stateman use stateName to navigating.

+__Arguments__

+- stateName: the name of target state.

 - option.encode: default is true. if encode is false, url will not change at  location, only state is change (means will trigger the stateman's navigating process). stateman use the [__encode__](#encode) method to compute the real url.
 - option.param: the big different between __nav__ and __go__ is __go__ method  may need a param to compute the real url, and place it in location. you can use stateman.encode to test how stateman compute url from a state with specifed param

+- calback: if passed, it will be called if navigating is over.

 All other property in option will passed to `enter`, `leave` , `update`. just like nav.